FAQ

 How should I store my rehydrated freeze-dried breastmilk?

-According to the USDA, sealed freeze-dried milk is considered to be best before 3 years when stored in a cool, dark, dry space.
+According to the USDA, sealed freeze-dried milk is considered best before 3 years when stored in a cool, dark, dry space.
+Do not store in a garage or vehicle.

 How do I know I am getting my own milk back?